cyclus/cyclus.github.com/source/cep/cep4.rst

 ------------------------------------

 Cyclus versions are indicated by numbers of the form : vMAJ.MIN.MICRO-patch.
-At the very least, major, minor, micro versions should have associated DOIs.
+At the very least, major, and minor versions should have associated DOIs.
+For micro versions, which do not undergo a release process, a DOI is optional.

 How should a DOI be created?
 ------------------------------------